A search engine optimisation specialist (SEO) uses digital analytics and marketing skills to transform a company's online presence

 Working hours

-Working hours are normally 9am to 5pm.
-You may need to work occasional evenings and weekends, if you're involved in analysing traffic for a large marketing campaign and there is a looming deadline.
+Working hours are usually 9am to 5pm.
+You may need to work occasional evenings and weekends if you're involved in analysing traffic for a large marketing campaign.

 What to expect

-• You may be required to travel, especially in freelance and agency roles where visits to clients are an essential part of the job - smart dress may be expected for these visits.
+• Travel is usually limited to client meetings or industry events, depending on the role.
+You may be required to travel, especially in freelance and agency roles where visits to clients are an essential part of the job.

 Qualifications

-This area of work is open to all graduates but a degree in a related area such as IT, business and technology or marketing may be particularly useful.
+However, this area of work is open to all graduates, and a degree in computer science/IT, marketing, communications, psychology, business and technology or data analytics may be particularly useful.
+The Chartered Institute of Marketing provides details of accredited degree programmes.

 A range of qualifications in SEO and digital marketing are offered by: